 Holmes (still in costume) collapses into a chair and laughs.

-After finding all this out, and wondering who this "male visitor" could be (lawyer? buddy? lover?), Holmes sees a well-dressed, handsome guy (clearly Norton) turn up in a hansom (read: two-wheel horse-drawn) cab.
+After finding all this out and wondering who this "male visitor" could be (lawyer? buddy? lover?), Holmes sees a well-dressed, handsome guy (clearly Norton) turn up in a hansom (read: two-wheel horse-drawn) cab.

 Norton rushes into the house, stays for half an hour, comes out again, and demands that his cabdriver take him to the Church of St. Monica in Edgeware Road.
-(By the way: Edgeware Road and the whole Marylebone district in London are known for being two things: a place with awesome, diverse night life, as well as the home of the real life 221 Baker Street, made famous by these very stories.
+(By the way: Edgeware Road and the whole Marylebone district in London are known for being two things: a place with awesome, diverse night life, and the home of the real life 221 Baker Street, made famous by these very stories.
 See how life imitates art imitating life?)